Falcón Zulia: 1881–1883

 In the map, the Zulia sub-region (and former State) is shown in red, which had Maracaibo as its former capital; the Falcón sub-region (and former State) is in brown.
-Capatárida is located in the western coat in Galcón State near the border with Zulia State almost equidistant between the former (and now current) capitals of Falcón and Zulia States, respectively, the cities of Coro and Maracaibo.
+Capatárida is located in the western coat in Galcón State near the border with Zulia State almost equidistant between the former (and now current) capitals of Falcón and Zulia states, respectively, the cities of Coro and Maracaibo.

-1883 - 1890
+1883–1890

-The Zulia section, in red, receives Democracia Parish from Falcón.
+The Zulia state (in red), receives Democracia Parish from Falcón.

 Subdivisions

-The state is divided into 2 secciones/sections:
+The state is divided into 2 sections: